creatijourny/digitools-platform-a6-b13/README.md

+Description:
+This project is a React application that explores and integrates various AI-driven digital tools, providing users with smart solutions for automation, content creation, and task management.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.